ask the expert topics

 If the problem continues, I recommend you see your gynecologist for a complete examination.
 You may have a prolapsed bladder, in which the bladder has dropped into the pelvic cavity, increasing the likelihood of intercourse irritating it.

 You can also take some preventive steps.
-Numerous studies show that drinking cranberry juice every day can help prevent urinary tract infections by making your urine more acidic and thus more lethal to pathogens.
-Also, make sure you're drinking enough other fluids so you go to the bathroom every few hours.
+Make sure you're drinking enough fluids so you go to the bathroom every few hours.
 You can talk with your doctor about taking an antibiotic.
 They can be taken prophylactically for women prone to UTIs, and studies also find that taking a single antibiotic pill immediately after intercourse can help prevent sex-related cystitis.
 Since you see your friend infrequently, a single antibiotic pill after sex may suffice.